allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 		},
 	);

-	// Wait for the loading text to be displayed await screen.findByText(/loading/i);

-	// Wait for the quote content and author to be displayed await screen.findByText(new RegExp(quotes[0].content, "i"));
+	// When landed, the user should see the first quote await screen.findByText(new RegExp(quotes[0].content, "i"));
 	await screen.findByText(new RegExp(quotes[0].author, "i"));

-	// Click the button to refresh the quote const button = await screen.findByRole("button");
+	// When the user clicks the refresh button, the quote should change const button = await screen.findByText("Refresh quote")
 	button.click();

-	// Wait for the loading text to be displayed await screen.findByText(/loading/i);

-	// Wait for the new quote content and author to be displayed await screen.findByText(new RegExp(quotes[1].content, "i"));
+	// And the second quote should be displayed await screen.findByText(new RegExp(quotes[1].content, "i"));
 	await screen.findByText(new RegExp(quotes[1].author, "i"));

-	// Click again the button to refresh the quote button.click();
+	// When the user clicks the refresh button, button.click();

-	// Wait for the loading text to be displayed await screen.findByText(/loading/i);

-	// Wait for the new quote content and author to be displayed await screen.findByText(new RegExp(quotes[0].content, "i"));
+	// the first quote should be displayed again await screen.findByText(new RegExp(quotes[0].content, "i"));
 	await screen.findByText(new RegExp(quotes[0].author, "i"));
 });
 ```

 The main idea of the above test is to start the application and perform some checks on the rendered content.
-In this case we expect:
+In this case, we expect:

 - The loading text to be displayed.
-In fact, when the `Main` component is mounted, the first thing it does is to fetch a quote from the API.
+In fact, when the `Main` component is mounted, it first fetches a quote from the API.
 This will trigger the loading text to be displayed.
-- When the quote is fetched, we expect the quote content and author to be displayed.
+- When the quote is fetched, we expect the content and author to be displayed.
-- When the button is clicked, the loading text should be displayed again and then the new quote content and author should be displayed.
+- When the button is clicked, the loading text should be displayed again, and then the new quote content and author should be displayed.
-- When the button is clicked again, the loading text should be displayed again and then a quote content and author should be displayed.
+- When the button is clicked, the loading text should be displayed again, and then a quote content and author should be displayed.

 To run the test, execute: